maxsptz/emailpyspam/README.md

 * Extended
   * Have the program access a list of emails and passwords to access once an email has been locked
 * Single Command
-  * Run the program with options given by the user when the file is run See your options with
+  * Run the program with options given by the user when the file is run.
+See your options with:
   ```
   python3 emailspam.py --help
   ```